 Computer workbenches encompass a wide range of products, including equipment, furnishings, and accessories used to create practical and efficient work spaces for industrial and personal computer use.

-The term workbench can be misleading as these constructs often consist of a large flat table-like surface and attached units, such as shelving and drawers, as needed to improve organization and productivity by creating easy access to all tools and supplies required for the completion of a specific task.
-As computers are used in an ever growing number of fields, computer workbenches are increasingly seen in offices, schools, universities, warehouses, clean rooms and design departments.
-Visualization, CAD, surveillance, graphic design, data entry, document control and electronics repair and assembly industries have been built around the use and construction of computers and their corresponding workbenches.
+The term workbench can be misleading, as these constructs often consist of a large flat table-like surface and attached units, such as shelving and drawers.
+They improve organization and productivity by creating easy access to all tools and supplies required for the completion of a specific task.
+As computers are used in an ever growing number of fields, computer workbenches are increasingly seen in offices, schools, universities, warehouses, clean rooms, and design departments.
+Visualization, CAD, surveillance, graphic design, data entry, document control, and electronics repair and assembly industries have been built around the use and construction of computers and their corresponding workbenches.

 Additionally, many employers wish to create the ideal environment for workers and therefore install ergonomic workstations to reduce the risk of employee injury.
-Computer workbenches are designed to balance ergonomics, organization and productivity, creating the safest and most efficient workstation possible.
-Standard and custom configurations are widely available with options such as compact or expansive and stationary or portable workbenches, further ensuring the best solution for computer work areas.
+Computer workbenches are designed to balance ergonomics, organization, and productivity, creating the safest and most efficient workstation possible.
+Standard and custom configurations are widely available with options, such as compact or expansive and stationary or portable workbenches, further ensuring the best solution for computer work areas.